idelfonsog2/idelfonsog2.github.io/README.md

 ```

-The result out of it is that developers can make a set of reusable tests and stakeholders, product owners, QA tester can expand this tests into every state of the system.
+The result out of it is that developers can make a set of reusable tests and stakeholders, product owners, QA tester can expand the tests into every state of the system.

 Developers only need to keep following their TDD approach.